 There are 365 days in a year, but somehow we managed to arrive on Totensonntag—Death Sunday, or to put it lightly Remembrance Sunday—November 19th, 2011.

 This sacred Christian holiday shuts down the streets in a vow of silence, leading to our less-than-warm first impression of Munich.
-As a pause for a remembrance of the dead, Totensonntag can even mean a temporary ban on dancing and sporting events, depending on the city.
+As a pause for a remembrance of the dead, Totensonntag can even mean a temporary ban on dancing and sporting events, depending on the city or region of Germany.

 As we turned down another street, we passed the unexpected: men coupled off, hand and hand, parading the street.
 We’ve stumbled on a night of merry-making with just one simple turn on a different block.

 I’m puzzled.
 “Is there some sort of gay pride event tonight?”
 I asked.

 Katja turned to me and cracks a smile.
 “Ah, I’m not sure… but it looks like we found company!” she chuckled.